The shamrock plant is recognised the world over as the badge of Ireland.

-Most visitors, and even many locals, believe the humble weed is the official symbol of Ireland but that lofty status is held by the 12-stringed harp.
+Most visitors, and even many locals, believe the weed is the official symbol of Ireland but that lofty status is actually held by the 12-stringed harp.

 The real, living shamrock plant is traditionally worn on the lapel on St Patrick's Day.
 I can remember my grandparents excitedly attaching bushy sprigs to their clothing in the morning.